hello, Janika_

 Copy this and paste it to Claude, then watch it work.

-Paste this first Let’s build a personal trip planner, smallest version first.
+Paste to Claude · first Let’s build a personal trip planner, smallest version first.
 Create a single web page called index.html titled “Our Next Trip”.
 It shows the trip name, the dates, and a live countdown to departure that updates by itself.
-Use this sample trip: Helsinki to New York, departing 14 August at 09:15, returning 21 August.
+Use this sample trip: Helsinki to San Diego, departing 14 August at 09:15, returning 21 August.
 I’ll swap in my real trip later.

 I’m not a coder.
 Explain what you’re doing as you go, in plain words.